-Objective: This financial product seeks to achieve long-term capital growth.
+Objective: This financial product seeks toachieve capital growth over the recommended holding period.

-Investments: The Sub-Fund invests at least 67% of assets in equities of companies that are in the MSCI Europe index, and at least 75% of net assets in companies that are headquartered, or do substantial business, in Europe.
-There are no currency constraints on these investments.
+Investments: The Sub-Fund invests mainly in equities of companies that are headquartered, or do substantial business, in Europe.

+The Sub-Fund expects to have an equity exposure of between 75% and 120%.
 The Sub-Fund makes use of derivatives to reduce various risks and for efficient portfolio management.

-Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI Europe (dividends reinvested) index.
-The Sub-Fund may use a Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee Benchmark used by relevant share classes for calculating the performance fees.
+Benchmark: The Sub-Fund is actively managed and seeks to outperform (after applicable fees) the MSCI Europe (dividends reinvested) Index over the recommended holding period.
+The Sub-Fund uses the Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee, as a benchmark used by relevant share classes, for calculating the performance fees.
 There are no constraints relative to any such Benchmark restraining portfolio construction.
-The Benchmark is a broad market index, which does not assess or include its constituents according to environment characteristics and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.
+The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team screens equities for good liquidity and strong fundamentals (bottom-up), then uses a quantitative process to construct a portfolio that is designed to have lower overall risk characteristics than the benchmark.
+The sub-fund's investment team selects European companies according to their sales exposure to environmental activities and which perform well based on ESG (environment, social and governance) criteria.
+It excludes companies which produce fossil fuels or energy from fossil fuels or are involved in the production or sale of controversial weapons.
+The investment team uses an optimisation process to achieve the desired diversification, number of securities, risk profile and liquidity.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.